RemoteCloud/public-documentation/mkdocs/docs/release-notes/apps/documentation.md

 Features:

-- [medium] Implement search in Documentation's topbar
+- [medium] Implemented search in Documentation's topbar
+- [medium] Changelog and Build information now is available for Documentation app
+-

 ## v3.0.4.1